-- Grassroots organizing and democratic action - Communication and leadership development - Lobbying, public work, and advocacy - History of the Broads and of Wilderness - · Hosting events, activities, and campaigns - Issues on grazing, off-road vehicles, oil, gas, and mineral development, and climate action
+- Grassroots organizing and democratic action

+- · Communication and leadership development

+- · Lobbying, public work, and advocacy

+- History of the Broads and of Wilderness

+- · Hosting events, activities, and campaigns

 We ask that all of leaders attend in the first year of their participation, and at the latest, their second year.
 It is free to participate.
 Broads' national office covers most costs associated with the training with the exception of travel and extracurricular activities.